Skip to Content

 Animal Enrichment Visiting London Zoo

-I have two sons, one loves mammals and goes all gooey over meerkats, the other thinks arthropods, arachnids particularly, are beautiful.
+I have two sons, one loves mammals and goes all gooey over meerkats, the other thinks reptiles and arthropods, arachnids particularly, are beautiful.
 Both were more than happy at ZSL London Zoo.

 London Zoo, Getting Close to the Animals